juanma-ai/vscode-cursor-rules-multirepo/docs/testing.md

 - **Unit tests** for testing individual components in isolation
 - A **test suite configuration** for organizing test execution
 - **Mocks** to simulate VS Code APIs without needing a running instance
-- Support for **integration tests** to verify the extension works correctly within VS Code

-The empty `integration` directory suggests that integration testing might be planned but not yet implemented, or it could be a placeholder for future test development.

 ## Running Tests

 To run the tests, you can use the following npm scripts (defined in package.json):

 - `npm test` - Runs all tests
-- `npm run unit-test` - Runs only unit tests (if available)
+- `npm run unit-test` - Runs unit tests
-- `npm run integration-test` - Runs only integration tests (if available)

 ## Test Framework

 This project uses Mocha as the test framework and likely uses assertion libraries like Chai or standard Node.js assertions for test assertions.

-## Unit Tests & Integration Tests
+## Unit Testing

-This project employs a dual testing strategy that includes both unit tests and integration tests, each serving a different purpose:
+This project employs a unit testing strategy that focuses on testing individual components in isolation:

 ### `src/test/mocks/vscode.ts` - For Unit Testing